Sawrz/gochowdown/README.md

 Since I built this theme for personal purposes only, SEO was none of my priorities.
 If you would like to optimize this theme, feel free to join, or issue a PR.

+## Bugs/Inconviniences

+- tags list works but is more or less useless
+- Recipe/Component Category/Cuisine redirects to according page but you need to select the pill manually (rework of pills may be required)

 ## License

 Code is licensed under the [MIT license](https://github.com/Sawrz/gourmet-secrets).